DEFINITION AND CHARACTERISTICS OF SEXUAL ADDICTION

 Brain based research focuses on the neurobiology of addiction and suggests that addiction is influenced by two predominant factors; inherited predisposition involving a number of genes, and environmental stimuli.

-- Persons, who are predisposed to genetic dys-regulation in the reward learning system of their brain, are at risk to experience difficulty with emotion regulation when triggered by stress, overwhelm, or boredom, and may struggle with contentment, wellness, motivation, and finding meaning.
+- Genetically predisposed individuals may be at a greater risk to experience difficulty with emotion regulation when triggered by stress, emotional distress, overwhelm, or boredom and may struggle with contentment, wellness, motivation, and finding meaning.

-- Individuals with such predisposition are at an increased risk to addict when participating in conducive environments and activities that make them feel better. e.g. sexual activity, compulsive sexual avoidance, pornography over-consumption, gambling, alcohol, sugar, over-eating, self-starving, drugs, and adrenaline enhancing activities.
+- Individuals with such predisposition are at an increased risk to addict when participating in conducive environments and activities that make them feel better; e.g. diverse sexual activities, compulsive sexual avoidance (sexual anorexia), pornography over-consumption, gambling, alcohol, sugar, over-eating, self-starving (eating disorders), drugs, alcohol, and adrenaline enhancing activities (high risk-taking behaviours).

 There is no biological evidence of abnormal high sex-drives in sexual addicts.
-In fact, most sex addicts are able to return to fully functional intimacy after successful recovery with the help of sexual therapists.
+In fact, most sex addicts are able to return to fully functional intimacy after successful recovery from their sexual addiction with the help of a qualified clinical sex therapist and professional counsellor.

 CONTRIBUTORS TO SEX ADDICTION DEVELOPMENT

-Addiction can be seen as a substitute for affect dys-regulation, which may have it’s origin in early childhood where a child-parent attachment bond had become faulty.
+Addiction can be seen as a substitute for affect dysregulation, which may have its origin in early childhood where a child-parent attachment bond had become faulty.
 An infant’s survival and sound development depends on the quality of their bond with their parent(s), or primary carer(s).
-An absence, or disruption of such safe and life essential lifeline may consequentially be substituted with other feel good survival mechanisms.
+An absence, or disruption of such safe and life essential lifeline may consequently be substituted with other feel good survival mechanisms.

 Later, and in adult life, such substituted self-regulation might be achieved with sex, masturbation, orgasm, pornography, and any number of ‘feel good’ behaviours, substances, and acts.